Labelling requirements for food sold in Australia and New Zealand are set out in the Food Standards Code.

 - Country of origin of the food

-- Warning and advisory statements
+- Warning and advisory statements and declarations

 * Food labels are legally required to show the name and Australian or New Zealand business address of the manufacturer or supplier (packer or vendor importer) plus the lot and batch number of the food (or date coding) to enable efficient food recalls.
 Food is recalled when it poses a possible public health and safety risk to consumers.